 MCL 333.7401c defines a “drug house.”
 But what is a drug house?

-Sometimes referred to “trap house,” “crack house,” or “opium den,” a drug house is simply any building, structure, vehicle, or area that is used to manufacture a controlled substance.
-If you knowingly own or possess an area that is being used for such purposes, you may face up 10 years in prison, a fine up to $100,000, or both.
-If minor is present, the penalties are even greater.
+Sometimes referred to as A “trap house,” “crack house,” or “opium den,” a drug house is simply any building, structure, vehicle, or area that is used to manufacture a controlled substance.
+If you knowingly own or possess an area that is being used for such purposes, you may face up to 10 years in prison, a fine of up to $100,000, or both.
+If a minor is present, the penalties are even greater.